ambroiserey/dissertation/README.md

 - "CRC_GSE108989"
 - "CRC_GSE112865_mouse_aPD1"

-### The project will be published here once the dissertation has been reviewed.
-I will continue working on it.
+### I will continue working on the project once it has been reviewed by my supervisor.

 ### Stay tuned for updates in the following weeks!